pablomatiasgomez/minesweeper/README.md

 - Patch a single cell and return the entire game.
 Eventually it could be split to small resources if needed.
 For simplicity (and given that the game content is small) we simply use gzip for the response body.
 - Patch based of rfc6902
 - For simplicity, very few FE validations.
+- To be implemented: better feedback to the user of what happened.
+E.g. show which flags where wrong, which mines they missed, etc.

 - Take into account that the app that is running at https://minesweeper.pablomatiasgomez.com.ar is hosted in NYC and therefore the latency could be high (~300ms), which does not mean that the app is running slow.